jernesten/ogui/README.md

 ![ogui sample](https://github.com/jernesten/ogui/blob/master/images/ogui-sample.png "OGUI Image Sample")

-# How to use ogui
+# How to use OGUI

  Ogui is just a GUI for ocamlfuse.
  So in order to be able tou mount your google drive account you need to install first the Astrada's program.